jayhawk24/Vidly/README.md

 This project is deployed on heroku check it out [vidly24-Movies](https://vidly24.herokuapp.com).

+## Project Details , Functionalities & Implementations
+- Multiple reusable components like Like, Delete, List Group etc...
+- Complecated reusable components like Pagination, Routing etc...
+- Login and register functionality with node backend.
+- Access control and authorization using jwt tokens such that only Admin users can delete movies and editting required login.
+- Search movies by there name and sort table by any table head.

 ## Deploying Instructions

 In the project directory, you can run: